chatmail/chatmail-turn/README.md

 and Ubuntu Touch webview at the time.
 Debian 13 (Trixie) worked, but chatmail relays were based on Debian 12 at the time.

+## Building

+To build the release, run `nix build .#chatmail-turn-x86_64-linux` or `nix build .#chatmail-turn-aarch64-linux`, depending on the target platform.

+The resulting binary is then available in `./result/bin/chatmail-turn`.